RITES OF PASSAGE

 Note that a jpeg still image should still be submitted to represent the entry in addition to the video material, and this file name should include the term 'video'.
 Please email us if you have any uncertainty about this (firstname.lastname@example.org)

-Video links should be provided on the entry form for each work in the NOTES section, and should link directly to online or downloadable content that does NOT require a login, password or membership to view.
+Video links should be provided on the entry form for each work in the NOTES or VIEWING LINK section, and should link directly to online or downloadable content that does NOT require a login, password or membership to view.
 These may be in the form of Youtube, Vimeo, Dropbox, or other similar links.
 Effort should be made to eliminate confusion or extraneous information that may interfere with the jury's viewing of the work.
 Any extraneous information, or material not considered to be 'the work' will inevitably detract from the jury score for that work.

 Links to entries must remain valid and active through the notification of jury results.